SSA Survivors Benefit

 Informational News From Senior Healthcare Advisors

-Social Security survivors benefits are paid to widowers, widows, and dependents of eligible workers.
+Social Security benefit or SSA survivor benefits are paid to widow or widower, and dependents of eligible workers.
 This benefit is of particular importance for young families with children.

 If you pass away, the members of your family may receive survivors benefits.

 Part of your taxes from while you were working, pay into Social Security, with some of those monies going to survivors.
 Your parents, spouse, and children could be entitled to benefits based on your earnings.

 You should notify the Social Security Administration (SSA) immediately upon a person’s death.
 You cannot apply for benefits or report a death online.
 Most of the time, funeral homes report the death of a person to the SSA, therefore, make sure to provide the funeral home with the Social Security number of the deceased person, if you would like them to report the death.